Force over Distance: Chapter 28

 He could stonewall Homeworld Command.
 It wouldn’t be the first time.

-//Hey.// He mentally flagged Rush down.
-The man was sitting with Chloe in the control interface room, his feet propped on an empty chair.
-He was monitoring changing readouts as Chloe modeled the behavior of the FTL drive under conditions of rapidly fluxing plasma flow.
+//Hey.// He flagged Rush down.
+The man was sitting with Chloe in the CI room, his feet propped on an empty chair.
+He was monitoring changing readouts as Chloe modeled the behavior of the FTL drive under conditions of fluxing plasma flow.

 //If you have this much free time y’can bloody well track down damaged power conduits and start soldering,// Rush snapped.